tillitis/tkey-sign-cli/README.md

 which requires at least `git` and `make` besides podman.
 See below for setting things up.

+Please note that the Go version in the OCI image is temporarily not the same as the release process!

 With native tools you should be able to use our build script: